NETWAYS/foreman-training/plugins/08_openscap.md

 * Profiles provided by different resources
  * Files to start with included
  * Other resources like the "National Institute of Standards and Technology"
+* Client provided in a separate Client repository
+ * Installation via Puppet, Ansible or manual

 * _Use case:_ Collect security compliance reports in the WebGUI